 If the American economy does not offer an abundance of good new jobs, ask yourself why.

-If you did not lose your job to outsourcing: see above; you are now richer than you were twenty or even ten years ago, the current crisis (2009) notwithstanding.
-If you want to know the net effect on American employment, a crude but legitimate approach is simply to look at evolving unemployment figures: In spite of massive outsourcing, American employment was very high until less than a year ago, (Note: Net effect= jobs added-jobs subtracted.)
+If you did not lose your job to outsourcing: see above; you are now richer than you were twenty or even ten years ago, the current crisis (circa 2009) notwithstanding.
+If you want to know the net effect on American employment, a crude but legitimate approach is simply to look at evolving unemployment figures: In spite of massive outsourcing, American employment was very high except from 2009-2014.
+(Note: Net effect = jobs added-jobs subtracted.)
 As long as unemployment is low or going down, it’s not likely that limiting outsourcing would do you any good.

 What happened with the transfer to China of American garden tool production is complex and factually well-supported, both.
 Fortunately, if you are busy, or impatient, or simply if you have a life, there are valid short-cuts to help you get a grip.